d-send/Serial_Plotter/README.md

 ## Features
 * Auto Detect the number of channels
 * colors of the individual plots can be changed by right clicking on the legend and picking the color from the color palette
+* Legend names can be changed by right clicking on the name on the legend of the corresponding plot and renaming
 * Manual Scaling can be done by the sliders
 * Supports positive and negative integers and floats